hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-2.md

 Now that the development environment is setup, you can move onto the summary.

-## Approach 2: Automatically Setup Development Platforms
+## Approach 2: Automatically Setup Development Environment

 We will download and execute a shell script to automate the setup of our data-in-motion and data-at-rest platforms from the sandbox web shell clients.